cognitedata/using-cognite-python-sdk/README.md

 pip install cognite-sdk msal pandas
 ```

-For more adavanced users, you can also use [poetry](https://python-poetry.org/) to manage your Python virtual environment.
-If you would like to use this, please follow the steps detailed in the next section.
+For more advanced users, you can also use [poetry](https://python-poetry.org/) to manage your Python virtual environment.
+If you would like to use this tool, please follow the steps detailed in the next section.

 ## Additional notes for developers: